arp95/collatil_biomarker_gyn/README.md

 ## Running the code
-1. Preprocessing steps<br>
+1. Preprocessing steps
 a.
 Extracting patches - This extracts patches from the whole slide image of size 3000x3000-pixel.
 Run the python file 'python3 code/preprocessing/extract_patches.py' (specify the 'input_path' to the location where whole slide images exist and 'output_path' where you want to store the patches)<br><br>

-<t>b.
+b.
 Epithelium/Stroma segmentation - To segment the epithelium/stromal regions on the patches extracted above, run the pretrained epithelium/stroma model 'python3 code/preprocessing/epithelium_stroma_segmentation.py'.
 The model weights file is located at 'code/preprocessing/epi_seg_unet.pth' (specify the 'input_path' to the location where patches are extracted and 'output_path' where you want to store the epi/stroma segmentation masks)<br><br>

-<t>c.
+c.
 Nuclei segmentation - To segment the nuclei regions on the patches extracted above, run the pretrained Hovernet model (https://github.com/vqdang/hover_net).
 We utilized the PanNuke checkpoint model weights over here.<br><br>

 2. Extracting collagen features<br>